secure-systems-lab/dsse/specification.md

 To verify:

--   If `sigType == "raw-json-no-payload-type"`, use
-    [backwards compatible signature] instead.
-Reject if `sigType` is any other non-empty value.
 -   Base64-decode `payload`; call this SERIALIZED_BODY.
 Reject if the decoding fails.
 -   Base64-decode `sig` and verify PAE(UTF8(PAYLOAD_TYPE), SERIALIZED_BODY).